Image source: MentalPictures

 we first make our habits then our habits make us.john dryden

-now, we are aware that terms like success, happiness, etc., are subjective. you can and should define what they mean to you. then consciously adopt those habits which support your cause.
+now, i am aware that terms like success, happiness, etc., are subjective. you can and should define what they mean to you. then consciously adopt those habits which support your cause.

 consider, for example, the act of checking your phone as soon as you wake up.

-it is a habit; is it a conscious habit? maybe… but we doubt it.
+it is a habit; is it a conscious habit? maybe… but i doubt it.

 did you consciously build that habit and train your mind to do that? did you say to yourself “every day, as soon as I wake up, I’ll check my phone”?